sometimescasey/pca_animations/README.md

 # pca_animations

 Code dump for PCA visualization animations in blog post https://casey.li/pca/.
+A bit messy and broken in parts, but feel free to use and ask questions.

 Forked and modified from https://github.com/3b1b/manim